siteslave/mydatepicker-th/README.md

 Provide the initially chosen date that will display both in the text input field and provide the default for the popped-up datepicker.

+### defaultMonth
+If `selDate` is not specified, when the datepicker is opened, it will ordinarily default to selecting the current date.
+If you would prefer a different year and month to be the default for a freshly chosen date picking operation, specify a `[defaultMonth]` in the same format as that for the datepicker options (`yyyy.mm` if not otherwise specified).

 ## Demo
 Online demo is [here](http://kekeh.github.io/mydatepicker)